Q: How can instructors tell if a textbook is available as an eText?

 Q: Can students using eTexts get printed versions of the materials?

 A: Yes.
-Under the current agreements with publishers, students can print on demand to any printer or get a high quality, professionally bound version shipped to them (for an additional cost).
+Under the current agreements with publishers, students can print on demand to any printer or get a high quality, loose-leaf version shipped to them (for an additional cost).

 Q: How long do students have access to eTexts?